 Most of the center was covered by big puddles caused by the rain, leaving the edges a bit dry.

-In one of the corners we spot a little being, that moved its head slowly, having a black and white color, and looking very very similar to a kitten.
+In one of the corners we spot a little being, that moved its head slowly, having a black and white colour, and looking very very similar to a kitten.

 After a few hesitations, we went to see it more closely, making already plans about how our cat will react when we bring home a kitten.